 The Department of Justice Studies at San José State University offers an online Master of Science in Criminology with a Concentration in Global Criminology designed to adapt to the ever-changing environment of the justice and legal systems, and the discipline of criminology.
-It uniquely combines advanced study of contemporary international crime and the various responses to crime around the globe with analytic and research techniques used by advanced scholars.
-It provides an international comparative curriculum that develops analytical skills, understanding of legal concepts, theoretical competency, and abilities to apply criminology in practical ways.
-It aims to equip graduates with a truly global outlook on crime and criminal justice, a commitment to international justice, and professional competencies to apply practices from around the globe to meet the particular needs of their communities.
+It uniquely combines an advanced study of contemporary international crime and the various responses to crime around the globe with analytic and research techniques used by advanced scholars.
+It provides an international comparative curriculum that develops analytical skills, an understanding of legal concepts, theoretical competency, and abilities to apply criminology in practical ways.
+It aims to equip graduates with a global outlook on crime and criminal justice, a commitment to international justice, and professional competencies to apply practices from around the globe to meet the particular needs of their communities.

-Online Master's Program, Special Session or Self-Support
+Online Master's Program, Special Session, or Self-Support

 The Criminology, Global Criminology Concentration, MS is a Special Session program.
 Special Session programs are supported by fees based on the cost of delivering the courses (e.g., salaries, technology infrastructure, administrative costs).
 The State of California does not provide funds to support Special Session classes.
-On the other hand, Special Session students are not required to pay SJSU campus mandatory fees that must be paid by Regular Session students (with the assumption that they will not be using student services or gaining benefits provided students on campus).
+On the other hand, Special Session students are not required to pay SJSU campus mandatory fees that must be paid by Regular Session students (with the assumption that they will not be using student services or gaining benefits provided to students on campus).
 The College of Professional and Global Studies administers Special Session programs.
-Please visit their FAQ's page for helpful information.
+Please visit their FAQ page for helpful information.

 - Program Learning Outcomes

 - List of graduate courses (course numbers 200-299)